rancher/fleet-docs/versioned_docs/version-0.14/webhook.md

 ```

-Ingress Nginx might be [retired](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/), here is an example using Traefik:
+Ingress Nginx will be [retired](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/), here is an example using Traefik:

 ```yaml
 apiVersion: networking.k8s.io/v1